Oracle Power (LON:ORCP) Shares Down 7.9% – Here’s Why

-Oracle Power plc (LON:ORCP – Get Free Report) dropped 7.9% during trading on Thursday .
+Shares of Oracle Power plc (LON:ORCP – Get Free Report) dropped 7.9% during trading on Thursday .
 The company traded as low as GBX 0.03 and last traded at GBX 0.04.
-Approximately 229,433,156 shares changed hands during trading, a decline of 0% from the average daily volume of 230,563,844 shares.
+Approximately 229,433,156 shares traded hands during mid-day trading, a decline of 0% from the average daily volume of 230,563,844 shares.
 The stock had previously closed at GBX 0.04.

 Oracle Power Plc (AIM: ORCP) is an international project developer in the natural resources and energy sectors.
 The Company is currently committed to two areas of focus: Western Australia, home to two of Oracle’s highly prospective gold projects, and Pakistan, where it is working to establish one of the largest hydrogen production facilities in the region.